eshusingh/Sales-Insights-Data-Analysis/README.md

 # Sales-Insights-Data-Analysis-
 -Study the data of a company to draw meaningful insights on sales and thus help in the flourishment of  the business.

+# Business Request -
+We want to improve our internal sales reports are move from static reports to dashborads.
+Essentially, we want to focus on how much of which products we have sold to which clients and how has it been over time

 # AIMS Grid

 # Purpose